-"(3) otherwise discriminate against the issuer issuing insurance in both the primary State and in any secondary State.

-"(c) CLEAR AND CONSPICUOUS DISCLOSURE.-A 4 5 health insurance issuer shall provide the following notice, in 12-point bold type, in any insurance coverage offered 6 7 in a secondary State under this part by such a health in-8 surance issuer and at renewal of the policy, with the 5 9 blank spaces therein being appropriately filled with the 10 name of the health insurance issuer, the name of primary State, the name of the secondary State, the name of the 11 12 secondary State, and the name of the secondary State, re-13 spectively, for the coverage concerned:
+1 "(3) otherwise discriminate against the issuer 2 issuing insurance in both the primary State and in 3 any secondary State.
+4 "(c) Clear and Conspicuous Disclosure.-A 5 health insurance issuer shall provide the following notice, 6 in 12-point bold type, in any insurance coverage offered 7 in a secondary State under this part by such a health in- 8 surance issuer and at renewal of the policy, with the 5 9 blank spaces therein being appropriately filled with the 10 name of the health insurance issuer, the name of primary 11 State, the name of the secondary State, the name of the 12 secondary State, and the name of the secondary State, re- 13 spectively, for the coverage concerned: 14 "'Notice 15 "This policy is issued by and is gov- 16 erned by the laws and regulations of the State of 17 , and it has met all the laws of that State as 18 determined by that State's Department of Insurance.
+This 19 policy may be less expensive than others because it is not 20 20 subject to all of the insurance laws and regulations of the subject to all of the insurance laws and regulations of the State of, including coverage of some services 21 21 22 State of, including coverage of some services 212223 State of, including coverage of some services or benefits mandated by the law of the State of

-"'NOTICE

-"This policy is issued by and is gov-15 erned by the laws and regulations of the State of 16 , and it has met all the laws of that State as 17 18 determined by that State's Department of Insurance.
-This 19 policy may be less expensive than others because it is not 20 subject to all of the insurance laws and regulations of the State of , including coverage of some services 21 22 or benefits mandated by the law of the State of .
-Additionally, this policy is not subject to all 23 24 of the consumer protection laws or restrictions on rate 25 changes of the State of .
-As with all insurance products, before purchasing this policy, you should care fully review the policy and determine what health care services the policy covers and what benefits it provides, including any exclusions, limitations, or conditions for such services or benefits.'.

-6 "(d) PROHIBITION ON CERTAIN RECLASSIFICATIONS7 AND PREMIUM INCREASES.-

-8 "(1) IN GENERAL.-For purposes of this sec-9 tion, a health insurance issuer that provides indi-10 vidual health insurance coverage to an individual 11 under this part in a primary or secondary State may 12 not upon renewal-

-"(A) move or reclassify the individual insured under the health insurance coverage from the class such individual is in at the time of issue of the contract based on the health statusrelated factors of the individual; or

-"(B) increase the premiums assessed the individual for such coverage based on a health status-related factor or change of a health status-related factor or the past or prospective claim experience of the insured individual.

-23 "(2) CONSTRUCTION.-Nothing in paragraph

-24 (1) shall be construed to prohibit a health insurance
+1 products, before purchasing this policy, you should care- 2 fully review the policy and determine what health care 3 services the policy covers and what benefits it provides, 4 including any exclusions, limitations, or conditions for 5 such services or benefits.'.
+6 "(d) Prohibition on Certain Reclassifications 7 AND PREMIUM INCREASES.- 8 "(1) In general.-For purposes of this sec- 9 tion, a health insurance issuer that provides indi- 10 vidual health insurance coverage to an individual 11 under this part in a primary or secondary State may 12 not upon renewal- 13 "(A) move or reclassify the individual in- 14 sured under the health insurance coverage from 15 the class such individual is in at the time of 16 issue of the contract based on the health status- 17 related factors of the individual; or 18 "(B) increase the premiums assessed the 19 individual for such coverage based on a health 20 status-related factor or change of a health sta- 21 tus-related factor or the past or prospective 22 claim experience of the insured individual.
+23 "(2) Construction.-Nothing in paragraph 24 (1) shall be construed to prohibit a health insurance 25 issuer-

-25 issuer-